AMGEN INC. (NASDAQ: AMGN) SHAR - GuruFocus.com

 Did you lose money on investments in Amgen Inc.?
 If so, please visit Amgen Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Amgen Inc. (“Amgen” or the “Company”) ( AMGN) between July 29, 2020 and April 27, 2022, inclusive (the “Class Period”).
+NEW YORK, March 22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN) between July 29, 2020 and April 27, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Amgen is one of the largest independent biopharmaceutical companies in the world.
 The Company boasts a large and varied patented drug portfolio, with numerous additional drug candidates under development.
 Amgen maintains an internal manufacturing network to supply its commercial production capabilities for bulk drug manufacturing, formulation, fill, finish, tableting, and device assembly.
 These activities are performed within the United States and its territories in the Company's Puerto Rico, Rhode Island, and California facilities, as well as internationally in the Company's Ireland, Netherlands, and Singapore facilities.
 In addition, Amgen uses third-party contract manufacturers to supplement the capacity or capability of its commercial manufacturing network.